stargazer/ansible-bootstrap-server/README.md

 Invoke playbook

-        ansible-playbook -i inventory --ask-pass playbook.yml
+        ansible-playbook --ask-pass playbook.yml

 You will be prompted to give the password of the ``foo`` user.
-When the playbook is done, the user ``bar`` will be created on the server ``remote.server.com``.
+When the playbook is done, the user ``bar`` will be created on the remote server.